Home · About · Store · Subscriptions · Ad rates · Submission guidelines · News · Contact us · Links · More

 November 4, 2006 – Neo-opsis

-story Virtually Yours, and Karl Johanson reading his editorial from
+reading from her story Virtually Yours, and Karl Johanson reading his

-of Neo-opsis Science Fiction Magazine” Anthology, and its launch on Sunday,
+announces “The Best of Neo-opsis Science Fiction Magazine” Anthology, and its

-Science Fiction Convention).
-Neo-opsis magazine editor Karl Johanson and author
+Neo-opsis magazine editor Karl Johanson and author Nina Munteanu

 October